Writers On Writing / Surviving and thriving as a freelance writer with Zoya Patel

 Zoya has won numerous awards for her writing and editing, and has been published widely, including in The Guardian, the Australian Financial Review, ABC, SBS, Junkee, Overland, Meanjin, Sydney Morning Herald and more.
 She was a 2020 judge for the Stella Prize, and Chair of the 2021 Stella Prize Judging Panel.

-Join Building a Freelance Writing Career with Zoya Patel, Wednesday 11 to Tuesday 17 October 2023, online
+Enrol in Building a Freelance Writing Career with Zoya Patel, online from Wednesday 4 to Tuesday 10 December.

 If you want to be the first to read great advice, prompts and inspiration from our incredible tutors, subscribe to our weekly e-newsletter Newsbite.